microsoft/MSLab/Scenarios/S2D and Cluster Sets/readme.md

 ## Prerequisites

 Run following code to create 3 HyperConverged clusters.
 Note: it's way simplified (no networking, no best practices, no CAU, ...).
 Run this code from DC.
+Cluster will ask for vhd.
+You can provide nanoserver VHD as it is small.

 ````PowerShell
 #Labconfig